 Over the years we have worked with many different varieties of natural stone that are used in paving and walling projects, including Limestone and Sandstone.
 For sheer beauty and durability, though, we would choose Portland Stone above all others.
 The uniformity of colour, high density, low porosity and sheer versatility make it our preferred choice for any paving or stone step project.

 THE BENEFITS OF PORTLAND STONE

 Uniformity of colour means that each delivery is consistent with others.
-The mason knows exactly what to expect with no unwelcome surprises.
-This is one of the primary reasons it has been used for centuries in our towns and cities.
+Our mason knows exactly what to expect with no unwelcome surprises.
+This is one of the primary reasons it has been used for centuries throughout London.
 It is the first choice of many stately homes and civic projects, where longevity is demanded by commissioning architects or homeowners.

-We can fashion the stone into steps of most widths, with a choice of tread thicknesses to suit a particular project, as well as matching risers and wall cladding as required by the specification.
-Slabs may be cut to curves and serpentine shapes, with a wide choice of bull-nosed edges to one or more sides.
-All Portland Stone is supplied with six sawn sides, so plinths or tables may be created according to the design, with straight edges or shaped as required.
+Our expert masons will craft the Portland Stone Steps to meet your specification, the slabs can even be cut into curves and serpentine shapes, with a wide choice of bull-nosed edges to one or more sides.
+All our stone is supplied with six sawn sides, so plinths or tables may be created according to the design, with straight edges or shaped as required.

 The stone may be cleanly sawn and accurately drilled to accept railings or other metalwork, either in situ or to a prepared site drawing.